andijakl/ndef-nfc/README.md

 ### 3.1.1 - January 2016
 * New extension library targeting Windows 10 / UWP, including Mime/Image and vCard-records
 * New NdefWindowsSettingsRecord to launch all settings pages for Windows 10 (both desktop and mobile)
-* Deprecated NdefWpSettingsRecord from Windows Phone 8
+* Deprecated NdefNokiaAccessoriesRecord and NdefWpSettingsRecord from Windows Phone 8
 * Updated Geo tag record for Windows 10, also allowing a title for the DriveTo and WalkTo types
 * New Demo app for Windows 10 (UWP, Universal Windows Platform)